gridstack/gridstack.js/README.md

 ## Printing Support

-GridStack v13.1+ introduces native printing support with two distinct layout modes to handle the complexities of browser print engines (like Chrome's Flexbox/Grid pagination bug).

-- **Flow Mode (Default):** Items auto-size their height and flow naturally across pages without slicing.
-Best for dashboards with tall widgets that span multiple pages.
-- **Exact Mode (`printMode: 'exact'`):** Uses CSS Grid to perfectly respect visual coordinates and dimensions, but may slice tall items or push entire rows to the next page.
-Best for single-page dashboards.
+GridStack v13.1+ introduces native printing support.
+Widgets auto-size to their content and flow naturally across pages without being sliced in half, and a hidden widget (`print.hide`) leaves no gap behind.
+Per-widget `PrintOptions` let you force a page break or switch a widget's page to landscape/portrait.

 See [print_README.md](./print_README.md) for full details, examples, and how to use widget `PrintOptions` (like `pageBreak` and `orientation`).